OVOU Card Review

 Like most NFC Business cards the OVOU Card works by using NFC to transfer information from one device to another.
 In the case of the OVOU, it’s the physical card and someone else’s smartphone.
 OVOU has developed a platform where you’re able to set up an online profile, similar to a social platform, that includes customized information such as Name, address, phone number, and social links.
 Once the OVOU Card is tapped on an NFC Enabled device, a pop-up should appear and allow the user to navigate directly to your OVOU Profile.

 The OVOU System is easy and intuitive to set up.
-When it comes to choosing an NFC Business Card different companies to go with different approaches.
+When it comes to choosing an NFC Business Card different companies go with different approaches.
 The first is an entirely web-based system where your information is stored online on a webpage.
-The second is an app-based system, where setting up, managing, and viewing data is done within a custom-built app that can be downloaded on the IOS or Play Store.
+The second is an app-based system, we’re setting up, managing, and viewing data is done within a custom-built app that can be downloaded on the IOS or Play Store.
 In the case of OVOU, they use a website-based system.
 This has a lot of advantages

 The OVOU cards are easy and initiative to set up.
 Their website will allow you to create a profile and walk you through the steps required to activate and use your OVOU Card.
 The website was fast and I never had any issues with downtime or slow speeds even using mobile data.